galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 >
 {: .hands_on}

+{% endif %}

-From the resulting image we can see that the rarefaction curves for all samples have started to level off so we are confident we cover a large part of our sample diversity:
+View the rarefaction plot output.
+From this image can see that the rarefaction curves for all samples have started to level off so we are confident we cover a large part of our sample diversity:

 ![Rarefaction curves](../../images/rarefaction_curves.png)

+{% unless include.short %}

 Finally, let's use the **Summary.single** tool to generate a summary report.
 The following step will randomly subsample down to 2389 sequences, repeat this process 1000 times, and report several metrics: